Benchmarking LLMs' Judgments with No Gold Standard: Introduction

 Given these gaps in previous research, our research question is: {\bf Can we develop accurate, manipulation-resistant, and automated evaluation metrics for textual responses with no gold standard reference to compare with?}

-A straightforward method may be to use another LLM as an oracle examiner directly to provide the evaluation, which has shown effectiveness in evaluating open-response QA \citep{bai2024benchmarking}, chatbot \citep{zheng2023chatbot}, etc. However, LLM examiners are susceptible to certain manipulations.
-In our experiment, elongating all responses by adding the same fixed sentences can significantly increase the GPT-4o LM examiner's score.
+A straightforward approach may involve utilizing an alternative LLM as an oracle examiner to directly provide the evaluation, which has demonstrated efficacy in evaluating open-response QA \citep{bai2024benchmarking}, chatbot \citep{zheng2023chatbot}, etc. However, LLM examiners are susceptible to certain manipulations.
+In our experiments, elongating all responses by adding the same fixed sentences can significantly increase the GPT-4o LM examiner's score.
 Interestingly, previous research has shown that even human evaluations can be manipulated by adding meaningless text \citep{goldberg2023peer}.
 Meanwhile, other automated natural language generation (NLG) evaluation metrics, including BLEU \citep{papineni2002bleu}, ROUGE \citep{lin2004rouge}, BERTScore \citep{zhang2019bertscore}, BARTScore \citep{yuan2021bartscore} and GPTScore \citep{fu2023gptscore}, rely on comparison with a gold standard reference.